MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ## Troubleshooting

-The following is a a common error observed while configuring the connector, and its possible reason.
+The following is a common error observed while configuring the connector, and its possible reason.

 | Configuration step | Error message | Possible reason(s) |
 | ------------ | ------------ | ------------ |